staywoke/catalyst/README.md

 We're building a crowd-sourcing platform to effect meaningful change in our communities.
 Obviously we're doing it with open-source software.
 We need your help!

 If you'd like to contribute, please assign yourself to an Issue, create a branch, and then submit a pull request.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover: